atlassian/data-center-helm-charts/docs/docs/userguide/OPERATION.md

 ### Upgrade

-To learn about upgrade the Helm chart see [Helm chart upgrade](upgrades/HELM_CHART_UPGRADE.md).
+To learn about upgrading the Helm charts see [Helm chart upgrade](upgrades/HELM_CHART_UPGRADE.md).
-To learn about upgrade the products without upgrading the Helm chart see [Products upgrade](upgrades/PRODUCTS_UPGRADE.md).
+To learn about upgrading the products without upgrading the Helm charts see [Products upgrade](upgrades/PRODUCTS_UPGRADE.md).

 ## Examples